hanzzi/Discord-Bot/README.md

-Encoding Converter
+Discord-Bot

-Encoding Converter is a simple collection of snippets of code used for my private Discord bot and various other things
+A collection of coding snippets for a discord bot me and some colleagues of mine are developing

 Version:
 0.1